 We work closely with the Cambridgeshire Wildlife Trust who provide their expertise and guidance in creating a reserve where people can appreciate and learn about local wildlife as part of their everyday life.

 We are fortunate to have a Community Conservation Group composed of representatives from Hinxton and Ickleton villages, along with members of the Wellcome Genome Campus staff and volunteers from the general public.
-Working closely with the Wildlife Trust, the Group take an active role in promoting activities such as “Bat Nights” and Bird box building sessions.
+Working closely with the Wildlife Trust, the Group take an active role in promoting activities such as “Bat Nights” and monthly wildlife walks.
 For further information on how to become a member of the group, please see our contact page.

 The Wetlands Nature Reserve is open to local villagers on foot and Campus staff and visitors.
 There is no public parking available.
 The entrance to the Reserve is at grid reference TL 498 442.